-The network annually awards production grants to outstanding European media artists and supports research, production, presentation and distribution of media art in Europe and beyond.
+The platform annually awards production grants to outstanding European media artists and supports research, production, presentation and distribution of media art in Europe and beyond.

-In 2007 and 2008 EMAN received support from the European Union's 'Culture 2007–2013' program to organize a series of residencies for European artists as part of the residency programs of the four EMAN members.
+In 2007 and 2008 EMAN received support from the European Union's 'Culture 2007–2013' programme to organise a series of residencies for European artists as part of the residency programmes of the four EMAN members.
 In 2012 and 2013 the EU supported an exchange of European and Mexican artists for residencies at the four European EMAN members and media art labs in Mexico.
-For 2014 and 2015 EMAN received similar EU funding to organize a residency exchange for artists from Europe, Canada and Australia.
+For 2014 and 2015 EMAN received similar EU funding to organise a residency exchange for artists from Europe, Canada and Australia.

 In 2017 newly founded EMAP (European Media Art Platform) has started to offer grants in 11 member institutions all over Europe.